paritytech/polkadot/roadmap/implementors-guide/guide.md

 ValidatorGroups: Vec<Vec<ValidatorIndex>>;
 /// A queue of upcoming claims and which core they should be mapped onto.
 ParathreadQueue: Vec<ParathreadEntry>;
-/// One entry for each execution core.
+/// One entry for each availability core.
 Entries are `None` if the core is not currently occupied.
 Can be
 /// temporarily `Some` if scheduled but not occupied.
 /// The i'th parachain belongs to the i'th core, with the remaining cores all being
 /// parathread-multiplexers.
-ExecutionCores: Vec<Option<CoreOccupied>>;
+AvailabilityCores: Vec<Option<CoreOccupied>>;
 /// An index used to ensure that only one claim on a parathread exists in the queue or retry queue or is
 /// currently being handled by an occupied core.
 ParathreadClaimIndex: Vec<(ParaId, CollatorId)>;